German submarine U-118 (1941)

 German submarine U-118 was a Type XB minelaying U-boat of Nazi Germany's Kriegsmarine during World War II.

 She was ordered on 31 January 1939 and laid down on 1 March 1940 at the Friedrich Krupp Germaniawerft in Kiel, as yard number 617.
 She was launched on 23 September 1941 and commissioned on 6 December under the command of Korvettenkapitän Werner Czygan.

 After a period of training as part of the 4th U-boat Flotilla, U-118 was assigned to the front-line as part of the 10th U-boat Flotilla on 1 October 1942.
-She was reassigned to the 12th flotilla a month later on 1 November.
+She was reassigned to the 12th U-boat Flotilla a month later on 1 November.
 She was a member of three wolfpacks.